-A Classroom Observer Like Me: The Effect of Demographic Congruence Between Teachers and Raters on Observation Scores (Job Market Paper: Current Draft)
+A Classroom Observer Like Me: The Effect of Demographic Congruence Between Teachers and Raters on Observation Scores.
+Available as WEPC Working Paper 2021-1.

 Can a "Big Data" Commercial Screening Tool Help Select Better Teachers? (with Matthew A. Lenard)